 The House of Culture in Bar: Roughly 27km north along the Adriatic coast with the town of Bar is the "House of the Culture".
 Built in 1976, this complex is yet another dynamic example of Yugoslav-era modernist civic architecture in the town of Bar.
 The center continues to be kept in good shape and remains a significant cultural institution in Bar.
 Its exact coordinates are N42°06'00.3", E19°05'32.9".

-Valdanos Military Resort at Ulcinj: Roughly 5km west of Ulcinj hidden within a narrow cove along the Adriatic is Valdanos Beach.
-This picturesque location, which contains a vast ancient olive grove, was appropriated by the Yugoslav military.
-Initial plans by the military were to construct a naval base, but local outcry over potentially destroying the historic olive grove resulted in the project being canceled.
+Valdanos Military Resort at Ulcinj: Roughly 5km west of Ulcinj, hidden within a narrow cove along the Adriatic, is Valdanos Beach.
+This scenic location, known for its vast ancient olive grove, was appropriated by the Yugoslav military in the 1960s.
+Initial plans by the military were to construct a naval base there, but local outcry over potentially destroying the historic olive grove resulted in the project being canceled.
 Instead, the military built an exclusive resort beach camp for Yugoslav military personnel, opened in 1983.
-The resort included cabins, auto-camping, trailer space, while on the waterfront at the center of the complex was a set of elaborate modernist concrete terraces with restaurants, shops and other facilities (Photo 5).
+The resort included cabins, auto-camping, trailer space, while on the waterfront at the center of the complex was a set of elaborate modernist concrete terraces with restaurants, shops and other facilities (Photo 10).
 However, after the dismantling of Yugoslavia, tourism to the area dramatically declined.
 As a result, by 2007, the resort closed.
 With it sitting vacant, the resort complex quickly fell into dereliction.
 While efforts have been made to redevelop the complex over the years, it remains in a decayed and dilapidated state.
 Much more info about Valdanos can be found at the "Something Interesting" blog.
 The exact coordinates for this site are N41°57'10.4", E19°09'58.4".

 From the city center of Ulcinj, follow Bulevar Đerđ Kastrioti Skenderbeg west, then turn left at Xhamia e Kryepazarit mosque towards the sea on Rr.
 Hafiz Ali Ulqinaku road.
 Then, after a few dozen meters, veer left uphill onto Mujo Ulcinaku (see turn HERE on Google StreetView).
 This is a narrow street and looks like a one-way at first, but if you are careful, you'll be fine.
 Continue on this curvy road up the hill and in less than a kilometer, you'll see the spomenik on the right overlooking the sea (see HERE on Google StreetView).
 Parking can be made right along the road, from which point the spomenik can be easily walked to.
 Exact coordinates for parking are N41°55'27.0", E19°12'21.4".
 Alternatively, the spomenik can be easily walked to up the hill from the Mala Plaza beach as well.